tmax-cloud/registry-operator/docs/usage/externalregistry.md

 ## What is it?

-`ExternalRegistry` is a resource that lets you create and manage container image repositories.
+`ExternalRegistry` is a resource that register external registry.
+You can see a list of images in the external registry or create an ImageReplicate CR to copy images from one registry to another.

 ## How to create